kuny/call-with-current-sudoku/README.md

-# Sudoku Solver in Racket
+# call with current sudoku

 A simple Sudoku solver written in Racket.
 It combines constraint propagation, MRV (Minimum Remaining Values), and backtracking with `call/cc`.